-This collection further brings together personal explorations, Self-work, mindfulness practice, and creative research that I’ve done across several years, starting in Portland and continuing to present day.
-It draws on the idea of the moon as a symbol of introspection and drawing inward, of the interplay of light and dark, of dreams and archetypes, of the heart, of cycles and patterns found in life, and more.
+This collection further brings together personal explorations, Self-work, mindfulness practice, and creative research that I’ve done across several years, starting in Portland and continuing again in present day.
+It draws upon the idea of the moon as a symbol of introspection and turning inward, of the interplay of light and dark, of dreams and archetypes, of the heart and soul, and of cycles and patterns found in life.

 This collection also connects to the development of my concept-based artwork.
-Most notably is the body of work by author Marina Warner, a mythographer and historian known for her writing on feminism, art, history, and especially myths; she draws fascinating connections between these things and shows why some stories and depictions hold such deep meaning or significance.
+Most notably is the body of work by author Marina Warner, a mythographer and historian known for her writing on feminism, art, history, and especially myths; she draws fascinating connections between these things and shows why some stories and depictions have held such deep meaning or significance to us across time.
 Additionally, Joseph Campbell’s Hero With a Thousand Faces delves into the reasons that people revisit, retell, and add their own creative voice to the myths.
-I learned of past beliefs, folk takes, moon spirits and myths with the addition of The Encyclopedia of Spirits by Judika Illes.
+I expanded my knowledge of past beliefs, folk tales, moon spirits and myths with the addition of The Encyclopedia of Spirits by Judika Illes.

-Lastly, this collection draws upon more than one area of my art background: ink illustration, graphic design typesetting, and traditional printmaking techniques (relief printing/intaglio) were adapted into my jewelry techniques.
+Lastly, this collection draws upon more than one area of my art background: ink illustration, graphic design typesetting, and traditional printmaking techniques of relief printing and intaglio were adapted into my jewelry techniques.
 Flammarion’s 1888 star/meteorology engraving served as an anchor for the moon pieces and was used to imprint several pendants in this collection.

-Perhaps this is all superfluous compared to the visible, tangible pieces or personal connections that the viewers will make themselves, but it’s rare that I really dig deep to outwardly share my art process.
+Perhaps this is all superfluous compared to the visible, tangible pieces or personal connections that viewers will make themselves, but it’s rare that I really dig deep to outwardly share the full scope of my creative process.
 I felt compelled to communicate the meaning behind this one since it has been a profound experience to research, develop, and create.

 The full collection (including sold work) can be viewed on Flickr.